-Precise (MeshWizard-slow.js) Normal (MeshWizard-Fast and normal.js) smoothed (MeshWizard-fast.js) This setting will show you all This setting is often a good With this setting, your mesh will compromise between the two be smoothed even in the detailed details.
-Edges will be sharper also: more small triangles on other options.
-In the example areas.
-When using a low detailed zones.
-In the example accuracy or badly calibrated below we got 3987 triangles.
-All below we got 13548 triangles. details on your mesh have an scanner, this option will give you Be careful if your scanner is not average resolution, the surfaces the lightest and smoothed well calibrated or if you have are smoother than the slow and result.
-(47 triangles in the some bad measurement in your detailed option. example below). cloud because the measurement errors may be interpreted as details in the resulting model.
+Precise (MeshWizard-slow.js) Normal (MeshWizard- normal.js) Fast and smoothed (MeshWizard- fast.js) This setting will show you all details.
+Edges will be sharper also: more small triangles on detailed zones.
+In the example below we got 13578 triangles .
+Be careful if your scanner is not well calibrated or if you have some bad measurement in your cloud because the measurement errors may be interpreted as details in the resulting model.
 Measurement error, inaccuracies or badly calibrated scanner will give you undulations in the model.
 Make sure to clean your cloud before running the RDS meshing script.
+This setting is often a good compromise between the two other options.
+In the example below we got 3985 triangles.
+All details on your mesh have an average resolution, the surfaces are smoother than the slow and detailed option.
+With this setting, your mesh will be smoothed even in the detailed areas.
+When using a low accuracy or badly calibrated scanner, this option will give you the lightest and smoothed result.
+(47 triangles in the example below).
+3,2.1 3.2.1